sheidkamp/kgateway/test/e2e/features/frontendtls/testdata/CLIENT_CERTS_README.md

 3. Port 8444 (AllowInsecureFallback): Connections succeed without client cert
 4. Port 8444 (AllowInsecureFallback): Connections succeed with valid client cert signed by CA

+#### Multiple CA Certificates Tests (TestMultipleCACertificates)
+The test suite validates that FrontendTLSConfig supports multiple CA certificate references for wildcard domains (as specified in issue #12938):
+1. Port 8446 (AllowValidOnly with multiple CA refs, wildcard domain *.example.com): Connections succeed with client cert signed by first CA (ca-cert) when accessing test.example.com
+2. Port 8446 (AllowValidOnly with multiple CA refs, wildcard domain *.example.com): Connections succeed with client cert signed by second CA (ca-cert-2) when accessing test.example.com
+3. Port 8446 (AllowValidOnly with multiple CA refs, wildcard domain *.example.com): Connections fail without client cert (exit code 16 - SSL error)

 **Note**: Both `verify-certificate-hash` and `FrontendTLSConfig` can be used together on the same listener.
 The `verify-certificate-hash` validates the specific certificate hash (certificate pinning), while `FrontendTLSConfig` validates the certificate chain against the CA.

+**Multiple CA Support**: FrontendTLSConfig supports multiple CA certificate references in the `caCertificateRefs` array.
+When multiple CAs are configured, client certificates signed by any of the configured CAs will be accepted.
+This is useful for scenarios where you need to support clients with certificates from different certificate authorities (e.g., during CA migration or supporting multiple client organizations).
+This feature works with wildcard domains, allowing multiple root CA certs for the same wildcard domain pattern (e.g., `*.example.com`).